supechicken/crdyboot/README.md

 private reven board.
 Alternatively, you can provide a file path to use a local image.
 The image should be a `test` image with verity enabled.

-To check formatting, lint, test, build crdyboot, and install to the image:
+To check formatting, lint, test, build crdyboot/crdyshim, and install to the image:

     cargo xtask check [--vm-tests]

 The `--vm-tests` option enables slow tests that run under QEMU.

-To just build crdyboot and install to the image (a quicker subset of `check`):
+To just build and install the bootloaders to the image (a quicker subset of `check`):

     cargo xtask build